FredKSchott/fflip/README.md

 ```
 req.fflip = {
   flags: Any override flags set by the fflip cookie
   features: A user's fflip features object.
-Empty until setFeatures() is called.
+Empty until setForUser() is called.
-  setFeatures(user): Given a user, attaches the features object to the request (at req.fflip.features)
+  setForUser(user): Given a user, attaches the features object to the request (at req.fflip.features)
-  has(featureName): Given a feature name, returns the feature boolean, undefined if feature doesn't exist, or null if setFeatures() has't been called
+  has(featureName): Given a feature name, returns the feature boolean, undefined if feature doesn't exist, or null if setForUser() has't been called
 }
 ```